galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 > > ### {% icon comment %} If things didn't work...
 > >
-> > Did the Join tool error with a memory failure?
+> > Did the Intersect tool error with a memory failure?
 Or is this step executing for a long time?
 Most likely a setting was missed when extracting the data from the UCSC Table Browser.
 Try again, double checking that:
 > >
 > >  * For both SNP and EXON: *"region"* is actually changed to `position` with value `chr22`
 > >  * For EXON: *"Create one BED record per"* `Coding Exons` is selected (*not* `Whole Gene` as for the SNP data)